-When an HDCP Receiver (including HDCP Repeater) is connected to the HDCP Repeater or when a connected, active HDCP Receiver with which the HDCP Repeater has successfully completed the authentication protocol is disconnected from the HDCP Repeater, the HDCP Repeater assert the READY status bit and the CP_IRQ interrupt and must make the RepeaterAuth_Send_ReceiverID_List message available for the upstream HDCP Transmitter to read.
+When an HDCP Receiver (including HDCP Repeater) is connected to the HDCP Repeater, the HDCP Repeater assert the READY status bit and the CP_IRQ interrupt and must make the RepeaterAuth_Send_ReceiverID_List message available for the upstream HDCP Transmitter to read.
 The RepeaterAuth_Send_ReceiverID_List message must include the Receiver IDs of all connected and active downstream HDCP Receivers with which the HDCP Repeater has successfully completed the authentication protocol.
-This enables upstream propagation of the most recent topology information after changes to the topology without interrupting the transmission of HDCP Content.